Lawrence Walker

 Lawrence Walker (September 1, 1907 – August 15, 1968) was a Cajun accordionist.
 He is known for his original songs, including Reno Waltz, Evangeline Waltz, Bosco Stomp, and Mamou Two Step.

 Biography

-Lawrence Walker was born September 1, 1907 in Duson, Louisiana to Allen Walker, a fiddle player.
-At 13 Walker began playing in a band with his father and brother Elton, who was also a fiddler.
-They recorded their first record in 1929 with Bluebird Records.
+Lawrence Walker was born September 1, 1907, in Duson, Louisiana to Allen Walker, a fiddle player.
+At 13 Walker began playing in a band with his father and brother Elton, who was also a fiddler, while the family was living in Orange, Texas.
+Their band was called "The Walker Brothers Group," and they recorded their first record in 1929 with Brunswick Records.
 In 1936, Walker performed at the National Folk Festival.
 Although known for his accordion playing, he made most of his money through rice farming.
 He focused on music after World War II when he toured with his band The Wandering Aces.
-Walker died in Rayne, Louisiana of heart failure.
+Walker died in Rayne, Louisiana, of heart failure.

 Accordion Playing

-Wallker was known for his ability as well as his showmanship on the accordion.
+Walker was known for his ability as well as his showmanship on the accordion.
 Walker was able to please crowds as well as win many accordion contests.